BarisSari/personal-website/content/posts/travels/Italy-V.md

 ![](https://cdn-images-1.medium.com/max/1600/1*DgOmhlrf3l00-O64q-XkAw.jpeg)

 I should admit that waiting under the sun, ~35 degrees, from 1 pm till 9 pm was a bit exhausting.
 It was pretty fun and worth though!
 And it was my first pogo dance which was a bit extreme, haha.
-Metallic is old now, end of their 50s, but it doesn't mean that they lost their energy.
+Metallica is old now, end of their 50s, but it doesn't mean that they lost their energy.
 It's still there, and they said they have been giving concerts for 41 years!

 ![](https://cdn-images-1.medium.com/max/1600/1*SEl12dFgijHIWoRNN2LW6Q.jpeg)